Argparse

 To create a new parser instance, call the Parser

-class with the 3 required string arguments; name, description, and user provided usage.
+class with the 2 required string arguments; name, description.

 Parse.addString(String, String, Bool, string -> Optional)